VTA Honors Victims in San Jose Mass Shooting

 Continuing Coverage

-Family, friends, co-workers and a community mourn 9 people killed in a mass shooting at a San Jose VTA yard
+Learn more about the nine people killed in the mass shooting at a San Jose VTA yard.

 Main Navigation